 - *This recipe also slaps with Califia Farms Toasted Coconut Almond Milk.

-- You can very easily make this hot chocolate ahead of time and store it in the fridge for a day or two.
+- Make this drink ahead of time and store it in the fridge for a day or two.
 Just before serving, reheat it on the stovetop, and garnish with any desired toppings.

 - Make a big batch of this by doubling or tripling the recipe to serve a crowd!
 You can even make a hot chocolate bar and have your guests add their own toppings to the drinks.

-- Leftover hot chocolate (without toppings or alcohol) should be cooled to room temperature and stored in the fridge for up to 4 days.
+- Leftovers (without toppings) should be cooled to room temperature and stored in the fridge for up to 4 days.
 You can reheat leftovers in the microwave or on the stovetop.

 Nutrition